 CHLA has an internationally renowned team of medical professionals who use an interdisciplinary approach to treat children with blood disorders and who work continually to make advances in treating blood diseases.
-Our team represents a section of the Children’s Center for Cancer and Blood Diseases.
+Our team represents a section of the Cancer and Blood Disease Institute.

 The focus of the hematology team is diagnosis, management and research for nonmalignant blood disorders.
 Physicians, nurse practitioners, clinical nurses, social workers and other caregivers offer our patients and their families special expertise, counseling and education in health maintenance, nutrition, and pain management.
 Annually, we treat 750 patients with a wide variety of blood disorders.

 The hematology team providers are recognized for their range of clinical, teaching, research, and clinical trial achievements.
 We focus on genetic diseases that start at birth, some of which are quite rare.
 We partner with families to care for their children and work with adult providers to assure continued state of the art management and special expertise for patients of all ages with rare genetic blood diseases.

 - acquired aplastic anemia

 - Von Willebrand disease